-How to Profit and Make Your Mark Writing Family History
+How to Make Your Mark Writing a Family History

 A Family History

-This book outlines the stages of life that make a great family history and also gives you some ideas on how make it as interesting as possible to make the finished book a true legacy which can be gifted or made available to other family members so that future generations will always have a reference and connection to their ancestor.
+This book outlines the stages of life that make a great family history.
+It also gives the reader some ideas on how to make it as interesting as possible, and to make the finished book a true legacy that can be gifted or made available to other family members.

 - Beginnings and Childhood